 Fiala said influenza comes on fast with a high fever, cough, body aches and headache.
 She said people with influenza often say they feel as if they have been “hit by a truck.”

-Page 2 of 2 - With multiple influenza patients being hospitalized and seen in the emergency room, as well as significant traffic through the hospital, hospital officials felt it made sense of limit visitors to the facility.
+With multiple influenza patients being hospitalized and seen in the emergency room, as well as significant traffic through the hospital, hospital officials felt it made sense of limit visitors to the facility.

 The idea, she added, is to reduce exposure to and spread of influenza amongst the patients, visitors and staff.